alankrantas/alankrantas/notes/investigations.md

 And it seems both Tibbos' solutions are based on **AggreGate**, a Russian IoT company operating mostly in Russian domestic market.
 Tibbo even uses a URL with its name (`http://aggregate.tibbo.com`).

-So Tibbo Technology Inc. is in fact a Russian company washing its origin to Taiwan, possibly to avoid sanctions.
+So Tibbo Technology Inc./Tibbo Systems in fact has a Russian origin, washing to Taiwan possibly to avoid sanctions.
+And what may this mean to the Russian-Ukraine War?